iandunn/WordPress-Skeleton/README.md

 ## Installation
 * git clone git://github.com/iandunn/WordPress-Skeleton.git
 * Create *database.php* (see sample below)
-* Update paths in .htaccess to match your installation
 * @todo any other steps?

 ## Sample database.php